The Dark

 Written by May/Powell/Page

-Appears on: The Drums Are Back album by Cozy Powell
+The Drums Are Back LP by Cozy Powell

 From Cozy Powell's "The Drums Are Back" album.
 This is a pure instrumental version of Resurrection without any vocals or atmospheric synthesizer work.
 The instrumentation is the same that appears on the final Back To The Light album version.